sunilkumarg-techbrain/configuring-selenium-grid-hub-node/README.md

 4. Run the selenium hub bat file
 5. Run the selenium chrome node bat file and firefox node bat file Your Selenium hub node configuration is ready!
+6. Double click the 'Open-Grid-Console-In-Browser.bat' file to see the grid console in browser